stoeffel/awesome-fp-js/README.md

 ### Articles

-* [Functional Composition in Javascript](https://joecortopassi.com/articles/functional-composition-in-javascript/) – Step by step explanation of how to compose functions in javascript.
 * [FP Concepts in JavaScript](https://medium.com/@collardeau/intro-to-functional-programming-concepts-in-javascript-b0650773139c) – An introduction to Functional Programming Concepts in JavaScript.
 Uses the Ramda library to teach the concepts of composition, pointfree style, and functors through the simplest of examples.
 * [Functional programming with JavaScript](http://stephen-young.me.uk/2013/01/20/functional-programming-with-javascript.html) – Another introduction to Functional Programming in JavaScript with a focus on three key themes: computation as the application of functions, statelessness, avoiding side effects.
 * [A gentle introduction to functional JavaScript](http://jrsinclair.com/articles/2016/gentle-introduction-to-functional-javascript-intro/) – A four-part series introduction functional programming in JavaScript that gets you up to speed what all the hype about functional programming is all about.